Telecom-SudParis/k8s-sdn/README.md

 ![Deployment by Dashboard](https://user-images.githubusercontent.com/15526152/77160326-64b6b680-6aa7-11ea-80d4-81522bef8692.png?raw=true)

 ### b) Using minikube commmand (apply for k8s cluster running in minikube ONLY)
-Once you run the **minikube start** command on the host machine (ONOS Tutorial), it initiates the Minikube VM and deploy a k8s cluster inside.
+Once you run the **minikube start** command on the host machine (ONOS Tutorial), it initiates the Minikube container and deploy a k8s cluster inside.

-**minikube*** is a client command-line interface which allows you to interact with the k8s cluster deployed by Minikube.
-It includes commands to control both the Minikube VM and the K8s cluster.
+**minikube** is a client command-line interface which allows you to interact with the k8s cluster deployed by Minikube.
+It includes commands to control both the Minikube container and the K8s cluster.

 ### c) Using kubectl command (apply for all)